MrMiner-org/TheMinerzCoin/test/functional/test-shell.md

 * Python3
 * `blackmored` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the TheMinerzCoin  repository
+## 2. Importing `TestShell` from the Blackcoin More repository

-We can import the `TestShell` by adding the path of the TheMinerzCoin `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Blackcoin More `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/theminerzcoin-more/test/functional")
+>>> sys.path.insert(0, "/path/to/blackcoin-more/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```